ileardo/mlops-zoomcamp/progress.md

 * 4.3 Web-services: Getting the models from the model registry (MLflow)

-* 4.4 Streaming: Deploying models with Kinesis and Lambda (...
-TODO ...)
+* 4.4 Streaming: Deploying models with Kinesis and Lambda

 * 4.5 Batch: Preparing a scoring script